preemptive/ios-class-guard/README.md

 1. Ensure all local source code changes have been committed.

-2. Build using the Build and Analyze scheme, producing the symbols file, `symbols.map`.
+2. Build using the `Build and Analyze ...` scheme, producing the symbols file, `symbols.map`.

 3. Commit or otherwise preserve the `symbols.map` file.

-4. Build using the Apply Renaming scheme, which applies the renaming to the sources.
+4. Build using the `Apply Renaming to ...` scheme, which applies the renaming to the sources.

 5. Build using the original scheme.